-The Tyan Tomcat i815T is a high performance desktop platform designed for desktop applications that require the power of an Intel[®] Pentium III[TM] processor.
-This platform utilizes the Intel 815e chipset and can support CPU speeds through 1.13+GHz and front side bus speeds of 100 MHz or 133 MHz.
+The Tyan Tiger MP[TM] is a direct descendent of the Thunder K7, the most critically acclaimed and decorated system board in the history of Tyan.
+Aimed directly at the power-user and enthusiast market, the Tiger MP is a high performance workstation platform designed for development and performance applications that require the power of dual AMD Athlon[TM] MP processors.
+This platform utilizes the AMD-760[TM] MP chipset and can support CPU speeds greater than 1.0+GHz and front side bus speeds of 200 MHz or 266 MHz.
 Please see Tyan's website for updates and information concerning CPU information and support: